The Ultimate Guide to Paid Facebook Quizzes Marketing (2018 Update)

 Step 1.
 Go to your Facebook ad account.
 Or just click on this link https://www.facebook.com/ads/manager/

 Step 2.
-In the top left-hand corner, you'll see 'Ads Manager' option.
+In the top left-hand corner, you'll see the 'Ads Manager' option.
 Click on that.

 Step 3.
 Click on "Pixels" from the drop down list.

 Step 4.
-If you haven't created a pixel already, follow the steps to create a pixel.
-If you have created one, click "View Pixel Code"
+If you haven't created a pixel already, follow the steps to create one.

 Step 5.
-Now just copy and paste the code shown into your quiz software to add your Facebook Tracking Pixel.
+Shortly after clicking on ‘Email Instructions’, those will be sent to your email.
+Basically, you just have to copy and paste the code shown into your quiz software or website to add your Facebook Tracking Pixel.

 Here's how you can add the pixel code to your LeadQuizzes account.